Tag Archive for: continuous

 Held every October since 2004, Cybersecurity Awareness Month is a collaborative effort between government and private industry to raise awareness about digital security and empower everyone to protect their data from cybercrime.

-A combination of intense work during Cybersecurity Awareness Monthkeynote speeches, training, and attack simulations, among other things—and preventative education throughout the year makes cybersecurity digestible, applicable, and, dare we say it, even fun for your employees.
+A combination of intense work during Cybersecurity Awareness Monthkeynote speeches, security awareness training, and attack simulations, among other things—and preventative education throughout the year makes cybersecurity digestible, applicable, and, dare we say it, even fun for your employees.

 Cybersecurity Awareness Month 2023 Is a Booster for Your Cyber Defenses